GEN-AI AND HIGHER-LEVEL ASSIGNMENTS:

 Bryan Boyle suggests:

-"Get the learners to create a ‘case study’ using ChatGPT, and then ask them to submit a critique of the generated ‘case study’"
+"Get the learners to create a ‘case study’ using GenAI, and then ask them to submit a critique of the generated ‘case study’"

 To help the learners, you could consider creating a Checksheet of the key characteristics of a case study in your discipline, the first checksheet on this page, is an example.